 Many of the pre-manufactured budget-type retractable awning fabrics are made with RV fabrics that cost substantially less and are less durable than the woven acrylic awning fabric utilized by custom awning manufacturers, like Accent.
 Those fabrics mildew, rot, peel and stretch and this damage means that they can fall off, causing injury or damage to any people or plants underneath.

-The dual-function of a valance is to provide extra privacy and block out low afternoon sun.
+The dual function of a valance is to provide extra privacy and block out the low afternoon sun.
 The right valance will block out the blinding afternoon rays while still allowing you a beautiful view of your garden.

 Variable valances offer even more flexibility – they can either roll down several feet or, when closed, disappear completely into your awning’s front rail.